deezer/elasticmsd/README.md

 ## Usage

-This command will browse the [MSD summary file](https://labrosa.ee.columbia.edu/millionsong/pages/what-are-song-aggregate-summary-files) (a big h5 file) to an Elasticsearch index
+This command will browse the [MSD summary file](https://labrosa.ee.columbia.edu/millionsong/pages/what-are-song-aggregate-summary-files) (a big h5 file) to an Elasticsearch index.

+> **Note:** If you want to browse the entire dataset and not just the summary, use the -d argument like `-d /path/to/local/msd`

 ```commandline
 python msd_to_es.py \